parkakn/parkakn.github.io/_pages/publications.md

 permalink: /projects/
 author_profile: true
 ---
-<span style="font-size: 1.5em; font-weight: bold;">Predicting Job Transitions with Graph Machine Learning</span> <em>(2024)</em>
+<span style="font-size: 1.5em; font-weight: bold;">Analyzing Job Transitions with Networks and Graph Machine Learning</span> <em>(2024)</em>
 <br>

 U.S. manufacturers face significant challenges in filling job openings, particularly those requiring skilled technical workers.
 The situation becomes even more difficult for roles involving advanced technologies.
 Given that traditional education and training programs lag behind technological advancements, we aim to address this gap by identifying potential candidates from the existing workforce.

 Using resume data from 132 million U.S. workers, we mine job transitions and model them as a one-step Markov chain.
 This model is represented as a random walk on a directed, weighted graph, where jobs are nodes and transitions are edges.
 The resulting job transition network includes 1,013 nodes and 571,172 edges.
 Based on this network, we identify potential sources of workers for target manufacturing roles and for a set of emerging manufacturing jobs not present in the original network.

-Furthermore, we predict job transitions using graph machine learning models.
-By incorporating node and edge features—such as wages, employment, and skills for each job—along with network-based features like centrality measures, we enrich our network.
-We then apply encoding models, such as node2vec and graph neural network models, to test the predictive power of our model and these features.
+Furthermore, we enrich our network with node and edge features and train a node2vec with cosine-similarity based link prediction head for prediciting job transitions.

 ------
 <span style="font-size: 1.5em; font-weight: bold;">PyTutor with Personal Robots Group of MIT Media Lab</span> <em>(2024)</em> <a href="https://www.media.mit.edu/projects/pytutor-empowering-equitable-education-pathways-in-computing-with-generative-ai/overview/">[PyTutor]</a>